Share this!

 Make the Swiss roll

-• Toast 150g walnuts in a cast iron pan until they turn golden brown or you can smell the nutty flavour.
-You can also bake them in the oven at 200°C for about 5-10 mins.
+- Prepare the walnuts Toast 150g walnuts in a cast iron pan until they turn golden brown or you can smell the nutty flavour.
+You can also bake them in the oven at 200ยฐC for about 5-10 mins.

-• Pour the cooled toasted walnuts into a food processor and add ½ tsp baking powder.
+- Pour the cooled toasted walnuts into a food processor and add ยฝ tsp baking powder.
 Grind them until sandy-texture; stop the processor just before they turn into a paste.

-• Pour the whites into a stand mixer with a whisk attachment.
+- Beat the egg whites Pour the whites into a stand mixer with a whisk attachment.
 Whisk the whites at a low speed for a few minutes.
-When you see some air bubbles are formed at the edge of the whites, add ¼ tsp of cream of tartar to help stabilise the whipped egg whites.
+When you see some air bubbles are formed at the edge of the whites, add ยผ tsp of cream of tartar to help stabilise the whipped egg whites.

-• Bake the cake in a preheated oven (180°C) for about 10-12 mins or until the sponge is golden brown and springy to the touch.
+- Bake the cake Bake the cake in a preheated oven (180ยฐC) for about 10-12 mins or until the sponge is golden brown and springy to the touch.

 Make the coffee cream filling